-4.1 Following the Informal Consultation, it was clear that there was strong support for a non-denominational secondary school within East Dunbartonshire to be an option for parents when choosing a secondary school for their child.
+4.1 Following the Informal Consultation it was clear that there was strong support for a non-denominational secondary school to be an option for parents when choosing a secondary school for their child.
 Officers then considered a number of options.